abdfaizaan/AIW-Azure-Virtual-Desktop/6-Setup-FSLogix.md

 - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.
 <validation step="ad962332-47cc-4a42-899e-29bb55f5a4bd" />

-7. Click on the **Next** button present in the bottom-right corner of this lab guide.

 Now, click on Next from the lower right corner to move on to the next page.